B0-B/prology/README.md

 <br>

-Every ```logger.note``` call internally creates a block object - an editable string which can be customized using keyword argurments.
-This block by default yields a date-/```timestamp``` and a ```logType``` block indicating error, warning, info or some custom type, and it can be printed (default), saved (if a filepath was provided), forwarded to other functions (if forwarder was provided), send a mail containing the block or the raw input and many more.<br>
+Every call of ```logger.note``` dynamically creates a format string with plenty of methods appended.
+This ***note*** may yield several ***blocks*** which are substring functionals.
+By default, notes yields a ```timestamp``` and a ```logType``` block which indicates errors, warnings, just an info, or custom made types, and it can be printed, saved (if a filepath was provided), forwarded to other functions (if forwarder was provided), send a mail containing the block or the raw input and much more!<br>
-Save your printing blocks using a new logger instance
+Save your printing blocks using a new logger instance:
 ``` python
 log = logger('./log.txt', overwrite=True)
 logger.note('This will be appended in the log file')
 logger.note('This will be appended as well')
 ```
-every note call called from this logger will be printed if `detatch` flag is False (default) and be logged into the provided path.
+Every note call called from this logger will be printed if `detatch` flag is False (default) and be logged into the provided path.
 The root-directory is always the current working directory see [os.getcwd()](https://docs.python.org/3/library/os.html) which is your `/project/` directory.
 ```
 ~ /project/$ nano log.txt